CrossGeeks/FacebookClientPlugin/docs/iOSSetup.md

 </dict>
 ```

-Make sure you add any other additional urls web services call too:
+Make sure you add any other additional urls for web services call inside the **NSExceptionDomains** dict too:

 ```xml
 <key>otherExternalDomainYouNeedToCall</key>